 - Where we are required by law, to disclose or otherwise use your information.

-In particular, we may contact you for marketing purposes by email if you have agreed to be contacted in this manner.
-We provide information about how you can change your marketing preferences in our communications.
+- To contact you for marketing purposes by email if you have agreed to be contacted in this manner (we provide information about how you can change your marketing preferences in our communications).

 How do we store your information?

 We take appropriate physical, electronic and managerial measures to ensure that we keep your information secure, accurate and up to date.
 We will only keep your personal information for as long as we reasonably require and, in any event, only for as long as Data Protection Legislation and our own internal rules and policies allow.

 Although we use appropriate security measures once we have received your personal information, the transmission of information over the internet is never completely secure.
 We do our best to protect personal information, but we cannot guarantee the security of information transmitted to our website, so any transmission is at the user’s own risk.
 However, any payment card details (such as credit or debit cards) we receive on our website are passed securely to our payment processing provider according to the Payment Card Industry Security Standards.